Converting Large GeoParquet Files to Vector Tiles

 try:

-# Pre-convert attribute columns to Python lists for faster indexing
+# Pre-convert attribute columns to Python lists once per batch

 for i, wkb_bytes in enumerate(geom_list):